-- Connect to a server in the location where you want to stream the tennis (ExpressVPN has servers in 85 countries, which is why it is recommended).
+- Connect to a server in the location where you want to stream the tennis (ExpressVPN has servers in 93 countries – including Australia – which is why we recommend it).

 - Head over to the website where you want to stream Australian Open online.